 17. Lay a bold runner to enhance your staircase

-18. Match your stair carpet to the hallway's
+18. Match your stair carpet to the hall

-Got young kids, think patterned carpet's the best option but want a contemporary feel?
-Matching the carpet's colour to the bannisters and spindle and skirting is one way to go.
+Matching the carpet's color to the bannister and spindles and skirting is one way to go for a co-ordinated look and feel.
 As is choosing a dark-toned, patterned carpet that can disguise dirt and mess, and stand up to the wear and tear.
-Rossini carpet, Carpetright.